NV5 Global (NASDAQ:NVEE) Issues FY 2021 Earnings Guidance

-NV5 Global (NASDAQ:NVEE) last issued its quarterly earnings results on Wednesday, May 12th.
-The business services provider reported $0.88 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.89 by ($0.01).
-The company had revenue of $153.10 million during the quarter, compared to the consensus estimate of $166.27 million.
-NV5 Global had a net margin of 3.45% and a return on equity of 11.43%.
-On average, analysts anticipate that NV5 Global will post 4.2 earnings per share for the current year.

-In other news, CEO Dickerson Wright sold 33,816 shares of the stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $93.04, for a total transaction of $3,146,240.64.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, VP Richard Tong sold 2,500 shares of the stock in a transaction dated Monday, May 17th.
-The stock was sold at an average price of $86.09, for a total transaction of $215,225.00.
-Following the transaction, the vice president now directly owns 27,224 shares in the company, valued at approximately $2,343,714.16.
+In other news, VP Donald C. Alford sold 3,000 shares of the firm’s stock in a transaction dated Wednesday, June 9th.
+The shares were sold at an average price of $90.31, for a total value of $270,930.00.
+Following the transaction, the vice president now owns 31,416 shares of the company’s stock, valued at approximately $2,837,178.96.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Dickerson Wright sold 10,000 shares of NV5 Global stock in a transaction that occurred on Thursday, August 12th.
+The stock was sold at an average price of $101.34, for a total transaction of $1,013,400.00.
 The disclosure for this sale can be found here.
-Insiders sold 66,237 shares of company stock valued at $6,069,986 over the last 90 days.
-15.30% of the stock is currently owned by company insiders.
+Insiders sold 63,737 shares of company stock valued at $6,000,461 over the last three months.
+Insiders own 17.92% of the company’s stock.

 NV5 Global, Inc engages in the provision of professional and technical consulting and certification solutions for public and private sector.
 It operates through the Infrastructure (INF), and Building, Technology, and Sciences (BTS) segment.
 The INF segment covers engineering, civil program management, and construction quality assurance practices.